doamaral/api-testing-cucumber/README.md

 ## Run
 In order to run, you need
+ - Add API Key and Token provided by Trello as SO Environment variables
+   1. YOUR_TRELLO_KEY
+   2. YOUR_TRELLO_TOKEN
  - setup initial Data: Board and List ids (vide //TODO section) figuring it out how to generate everything in the `BeforeAll` hook
- - setup your environment with API and Token provided by Trello
-   1. rename sample.ENV.js to secret.ENV.js
-   2. replace key and token values

 ## //TODO
 - Remove data dependency from